Inverse Optimal Control from Incomplete Trajectory Observations: Conclusions

-We consider learning the cost function based on incomplete observations of an optimal trajectory.
-We handle the problem by proposing the recovery matrix, which establishes~a~relationship between any observations of the optimal trajectory and the unknown feature weights of given candidate features.
-The recovery matrix provides the following insights for addressing general inverse optimal control problems: first, additional observations of the trajectory may increase the rank of the recovery matrix, thus contributing to enabling the recovery; second, incomplete observations can be sufficient for inferring cost functions; third, the presence of irrelevant features does not influence recovery and can be identified; and fourth, IOC process can be solved in a more efficient way.
+This article considers the problem of learning an objective function from an observation of an incomplete trajectory.
+To achieve this goal, we develop the recovery matrix, which establishes a relationship between trajectory segment data and the unknown weights of given candidate features.
+The rank of the recovery matrix indicates whether an incomplete trajectory observation is sufficient for obtaining a successful estimate of the weights.
+By investigating the properties of the recovery matrix, we further demonstrate that additional observations may increase the rank of the recovery matrix, thus contributing to enabling the successful estimation, and that the IOC can be processed incrementally.
+Based on the recovery matrix, a method for using incomplete trajectory observations to estimate the weights of specified features is established, and an incremental IOC algorithm is developed by automatically finding the minimal required observation.

-Built on the recovery matrix, a method for using~incomplete observations of the optimal trajectory to recover the weights of specified features is established, and an algorithm of IOC based on minimal observations is developed.
-We apply the proposed approach to learn the cost function of a simulated two-link robot arm.
-The results demonstrate the stability, accuracy and robustness of the proposed method compared to the state of the art approaches.
-In the future, we will apply and extend the theory to the field of human-robot interaction.